OpenRiak/riak_kv/docs/ObjectAPI.md

 ### Index Entries

 Index entries consist of multiple index fields, where each index field may have multiple values.
 The field names must have a suffix of either `_bin` or `_int` - where `_bin` indicates the value will be a binary, and `_int` indicates the value is an integer.
-Although the value of an index entry may be a binary type, as it is passed in HTTP headers it is [restricted to visible ASCII text](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2), and field names are required to be handled in a case-insensitive way: so using only lower-case alphanumeric index field names is strongly recommended.
+Although the value of an index entry may be a binary type, as it is passed in HTTP headers it is [restricted to visible ASCII text](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2), and field names are required to be handled in a case-insensitive way: so using only lower-case alphanumeric index field names is recommended to avoid future compatibility issues between APIs.

 An object will always be presented (in a GET response) with all its index entries, and when updating an object all index entries must be passed - an update requires all entries, not a delta.